 Why do companies need internal developer portals like Port?

 The need for internal developer portals stems from a fundamental shift in how modern software is built and operated.
+The right platform abstracts complexity away from developers.
 Several converging trends have made selecting the right IDP a top priority for engineering teams:

-Developer self-service and platform engineering: Platform engineering teams are tasked with creating "golden paths" that enable developers to provision infrastructure, spin up new services, and access resources without waiting for tickets or manual approvals.
+Developer self-service and dependency on platform engineering.
+Platform engineering teams are tasked with creating "golden paths" that enable developers to provision infrastructure, spin up new services, and access resources without waiting for tickets or manual approvals.
 According to Gartner, 80% of software engineering organizations will establish platform engineering teams by 2026.
 IDPs provide the interface layer that makes self-service possible at scale.

-Growing complexity in microservices and cloud-native architectures: Organizations that have migrated from monoliths to microservices face exponentially more complexity.
+Growing complexity in microservices and cloud-native architectures.
+Organizations that have migrated from monoliths to microservices face exponentially more complexity.
 Instead of managing one application, teams now manage hundreds or thousands of services across multiple clouds and environments.
-Without a centralized catalog and automation layer, this complexity creates what we call the "service discovery tax"—engineers waste hours trying to understand what services exist, who owns them, and how to use them.
+Without a centralized catalog and automation layer, this complexity slows software development and creates what we call the “service discovery tax”—engineers waste hours trying to understand what services exist, who owns them, and how to use them.

-Focus on improving developer experience: Developer experience has become a competitive advantage.
-Organizations that reduce cognitive load, eliminate context switching, and provide clear documentation see measurable improvements in productivity and retention.
+Focus on improving developer experience.
+Developer experience has become a competitive advantage.
+Development teams that reduce cognitive load, eliminate context switching, and provide clear docs see measurable improvements in productivity and retention.
 A Cortex market survey found that 67% of organizations struggling with IDP adoption pointed to "lack of internal alignment on information architecture" as the primary blocker to progress.
 The right IDP solves this by creating a single source of truth.

-Standardization and governance at scale: As engineering organizations grow, maintaining consistent standards becomes increasingly difficult.
+Standardization and governance at scale.
+As engineering organizations grow, scalability of consistent standards becomes increasingly difficult.
 How do you ensure every service has proper monitoring?
 How do you track compliance across hundreds of teams?
-IDPs provide the governance layer—through scorecards, automated checks, and reporting—that makes standards enforceable rather than aspirational.
+An internal developer platform provides the governance layer, through scorecards, automated checks, and reporting, that makes standards enforceable rather than aspirational.

-These trends create the context for evaluating any IDP, including Port.
+These trends drive urgency for evaluating any IDP, including Port.
 Each platform addresses these challenges differently, with distinct trade-offs in flexibility, time to value, and feature depth.

 Who should use Port?

-Port appeals to organizations that want to build custom AI agent workflows from scratch without using pre-built patterns.
-If you prefer defining every workflow step, LLM prompt, approval gate, and integration point yourself, Port provides that framework.
-However, this means taking on the additional complexity of managing AI reliability, prompt versioning, and determining when AI adds value versus introducing unpredictability.
-Platforms like Cortex also offer robust workflow capabilities with the advantage of pre-configured templates and embedded standards, delivering workflow automation faster while maintaining full customization options.
+Teams willing to build and maintain AI-powered workflows from scratch.
+If you prefer defining every workflow step, LLM prompt, approval gate, and integration point yourself, Port accommodates that.
+The trade-off: you also own the complexity of managing AI reliability, prompt versioning, and determining when AI adds value versus introducing unpredictability.
+Platforms like Cortex offer robust workflow capabilities with pre-configured templates and embedded standards, delivering automation faster while still supporting full customization.

-Port appeals to organizations that prefer defining their entire data model, entity types, and relationships manually without starting from pre-built templates.
-If you want the experience of building your catalog structure from a completely blank slate, Port provides that framework.
-However, Cortex also supports custom types and relationships while offering the option to start with proven data models, giving teams flexibility without requiring them to reinvent standard patterns.
+Teams that prefer a blank-slate data model.
+If you want to define your entire catalog structure (entity types, relationships, metadata) without starting from pre-built templates, Port supports that approach.
+Cortex also supports custom types and relationships while offering the option to start with proven data models, so teams get flexibility without reinventing standard patterns.

 Who might consider other solutions?